benetech/odk-hamster/README.md

 3. ODK Hamster is a Spring Boot application.
 4. ODK Hamster is a Jersey web service.
 5. ODK Hamster uses Spring Java Configuration files
-6. Some other stuff was removed from ODK Hamster.
+6. Some other stuff was removed from ODK Hamster:
   * Support for Google Application Engine
   * Dependence on Google Web Toolkit
-  * Dependence on Apache Wink
-  * Support for other databases
+  * Dependence on Apache WinkSupport for other databases
   * Support for other authentication methods
   * Explicit handling of HTTP/HTTPS
   * Bitrock Installer
   * Eclipse-specific projects and configuration

 # Why did you remove so much stuff?